-After the second tower fell, I joined a dozen strangers on an East River pier to collectively stare at the plumes spewing over Wall Street.
+When the second tower fell I was standing on a pier with a dozen strangers starting at the plumes spewing over Wall Street.
+Below us we could see sunken shopping carts collecting barnacles in the sway of the East River.
 There was no smell in the air, yet.
 That would emerge in the days that followed, a stench of charred metal and bodies that would permeate our senses for months.

-We listened and shook our heads.
-Later the two of us sat on a bench and talked, never taking our eyes off the horizon.
-She studied political theory at NYU.
+Later roller girl and I sat on a bench and talked, never taking our eyes off the horizon.
+She told me she was a grad student at NYU studying political theory.
 I learned the word, “Tal-ee-ban.”
 I never learned her name.

 I continued walking along the river, watching the sky, watching the neighborhoods watch the sky.
 I got a sunburn.
 The sun was so bright that day.

 I wouldn’t learn of my wife’s car accident in Chicago until late in the day, the news of which was triangulated via my mother in Texas once cell service resumed.